tracker1/node-ms-sqlcmd/README.md

 # WARNING - IN DEVELOPMENT

-Right now, this is being initially created and developed, once it's ready to use (within the next day or so), I will publish version 1.0.0, and you can start with that.
+Right now, this is being initially created and developed, once it's ready to use (should be done by 2/4/2020), I will publish version 1.0.0, and you can start with that.

 The main export of this library will throw while in development.